Minerte/Linux-shell/Gentoo/installer/Readme.md

 # This is both a guide and what the autoscript is doing
-### The guide is taken from [Full Disk Encryption from scratch](https://wiki.gentoo.org/wiki/Full_Disk_Encryption_From_Scratch)
+### The guide is taken from [Full Disk Encryption from scratch](https://wiki.gentoo.org/wiki/Full_Disk_Encryption_From_Scratch) from the Gentoo wiki

-First we need to format the disk to look something like this:
+This formation should look like this when we have then the diskpartition.
 ```
 /dev/sda #boot drive
 ├── /dev/sda1      [EFI]   /efi      1 GB         fat32       Bootloader